+Our accounting policies are more fully described in Note 1 - Basis of Presentation and Significant Accounting Policies of the consolidated financial statements.
 The preparation of consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosures of contingent assets and liabilities.
 We base our estimates on historical data, when available, experience, industry and market trends, and on various other assumptions that are believed to be reasonable under the circumstances, the combined results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+We believe that the estimates, judgments and assumptions upon which we rely are reasonable based upon information available to us at the time that these estimates, judgments and assumptions are made.
 However, by their nature, estimates are subject to various assumptions and uncertainties.
-Reported results are therefore sensitive to any changes in our assumptions, judgments and estimates, including the possibility of obtaining materially different results if different assumptions were to be applied.
+Therefore, reported results may differ from estimates and any such differences may be material to our consolidated financial statements.